 Our research indicates that newly appointed CFOs have typically had limited interactions with key stakeholders such as investors, audit committees, investment bankers and the media.
 Aspiring CFOs should not wait to be asked for exposure to these key audiences, but should actively look for opportunities to engage with them at every opportunity.

 Consider spending some time in Investor Relations to hone your media and communications skills.
 Push to attend board and audit committee meetings with the CFO when appropriate.
 Ask to sit in on meetings with investment bankers or key investors as they arise.
 Getting to know the key stakeholders you will need to interact with as CFO, as well as gaining an appreciation for their priorities and objectives, will enhance your likelihood of being chosen for the CFO role and will also accelerate your effectiveness once on the job.

 CFOs are traditionally seen as rule-driven, process oriented, and not particularly comfortable in the limelight.
 But when we reviewed the psychometric profiles of close to 300 top CFOs and finance executives from around the world, we found their profiles highly similar to business development executives and entrepreneurial CEOs.
 They are, in fact, quite flexible, open to change and able to deal with ambiguity without getting flustered.
 And the data also shows that top CFOs are often the voice around the executive table that calls for change and encourages others to think outside the box.

-Hugh Arnold is the former dean of the Rotman School of Management at the University of Toronto, adjunct professor of organizational behaviour and HR Management and Academic Director of Business Leadership for Finance Executives Program.
+Co- author of this Insight is Hugh Arnold, former Dean of the Rotman School of Management at the University of Toronto, adjunct Professor of organizational behaviour and HR Management and Academic Director of Business Leadership for Finance Executives Program.
 Ross Woledge is CFO Practice Leader for Odgers Berndtson in Canada and is a senior member of the Financial Services practice.